iPoetDev/the-folio/readme.md

 ## LAUNCH

+### Author Note:

+This submisson is a fundamental, proof of concept, which will be expanded and developed further a hot bed to develop and text modern CSS techqniues.

 ### Live Site

 In deploying to Github;s website hosting service, GitHub pages, the website was created.
 The steps to deploy are as follows: